microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Connect-Entra.md

 Connect-Entra
 ```

-This example prompts the user to authenticate interactively using their Microsoft Entra credentials.
+This example prompts the user to authenticate interactively using their Microsoft Entra ID credentials.

 ### Example 2: Delegated access using interactive authentication, where you provide the scopes that you require during your session